GameFoundry/bsf/Documentation/GitHub/roadmap.md

 # Roadmap

-Focus right now is to implement the most critical missing features:
+The focus right now is to implement the most critical missing features:
- - Physics (colliders, triggers, rigidbodies, joints, character controller)
  - Animation (skeletal, blend shapes, generic script variables)
  - Audio (popular file format support, music, 3D audio)

-The plan is to finish these roughly around mid-2016.
+These should be finished roughly around mid-2016.

 ---------------------------------------------------